Scholarships and Assistantships

 – No additional application required– we will review based on completed SOPHAS applications for all MPH applicants for Fall 2017.

 – Undergraduate GPA of 3.5 or higher.
 Once accepted in the GA you must maintain a minimum of a 3.5 Graduate GPA.
-Candidates are also required to commit to enroll on a full time basis (12 credits or more) for one academic year
+Candidates are also required to commit to enroll for at least 9 credits per semester.

 SPH awards Graduate Fellowships to incoming DPH students each academic year.
 The Admissions Committee members identify potential candidates for Graduate Fellowships from our pool of admitted students, there is no formal application for the Fellowship.
 The Admissions Committee selects potential candidates based on excellent entering academic